appdev-lessons/contact-book-first-database/content.md

         - `TIME`: For values with a time part but no date part.
         - `TIMESTAMP`: For values that have both date and time parts.
         - `DECIMAL`: Similar to Ruby `Float`.
-    - `id SERIAL PRIMARY KEY` is how we specify what we want to call the primary key column (the convention is to always call the primary key `id`).
+    - `id SERIAL PRIMARY KEY` is how we specify what we want to call the primary key column (the standard convention is to call the primary key `id`).
         - The `SERIAL` part indicates that we want the database to automatically assign this value to each row for us, starting with `1` and going up from there.
     - `created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP` creates a column called `created_at` of type `TIMESTAMP` and asks the database to automatically assign the current time when a row is inserted into the table.